 The City is investigating opportunities to meet community needs for a multi-purpose recreation and aquatic center.
-No specific site has been proposed yet for this facility, and no location is suggested on Figure 6 for this facility.
+No specific site has been determined for this facility, although a few existing and proposed park sites are being considered.
+No specific location is noted on Figure 6.
 Recommendations include: